2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/woznyphoto/status/1276727667979694081

-### Police shove and pepper-spray protestor | June 26th
+### Police shove and pepper-spray protester | June 26th

-Footage shows a police officer shoving a protestor to the ground.
-The protestor scrambles away as a second officer then sprays pepper-spray at the ground in the area, catching several protestors.
+Footage shows a police officer shoving a protester to the ground.
+The protester scrambles away as a second officer then sprays pepper-spray at the ground in the area, catching several protesters.

 tags: shove, pepper-spray, spray, protester